tokkonopapa/WordPress-IP-Geo-Block/_posts/2015-04-19-how-wpzep-works.md

 #### Requesting to <samp>wp-admin/admin.php</samp> ####

-On a plugin dashboard, we can provide an action `do-my-action` via `admin.php` with a form like this:
+On the plugin dashboard, we can provide an action `do-my-action` via `admin.php` with a form like this:

 ```html+php
 <?php add_action( 'admin_action_' . 'do-my-action', 'my_action' ); ?>